DP 203: Data Engineering on Microsoft Azure

 Hadoop has revolutionized the processing and analysis of big data world across.
 Till now, organizations were worrying about how to manage the non-stop data overflowing in their systems.
 Hadoop is more like a “Dam”, which is harnessing the flow of unlimited amount of data and generating a lot of power in the form of relevant information.
 Hadoop has changed the economics of storing and evaluating data entirely!

 Hadoop has a very robust and a rich ecosystem that is well suited to meet the analytical needs of developers, web start-ups and other organizations.
-Hadoop Ecosystem consists of various related projects such as MapReduce, Hive, HBase, Zookeeper, HCatalog, Apache Pig, which make Hadoop very competent to deliver a broad spectrum of services.
+The Ecosystem consists of various related projects such as MapReduce, Hive, HBase, Zookeeper, HCatalog, Apache Pig, which make it very competent to deliver a broad spectrum of services.

 Did you ever wonder how to stream information into a cluster and analyze it in real time?
 Hadoop has the answer for it.
-Yes, Hadoop’s competencies are getting more and more real-time.
-Hadoop also provides a standard approach to a wide set of APIs for big data analytics comprising MapReduce, query languages and database access, and so on.
+Yes, the competencies are getting more and more real-time.
+It also provides a standard approach to a wide set of APIs for big data analytics comprising MapReduce, query languages and database access, and so on.

 Hadoop is getting cloudier!
-In fact, cloud computing and Hadoop are synchronizing in several organizations to manage Big Data.
+In fact, it is synchronizing with cloud computing in several organizations to manage Big Data.
 Hadoop will become one of the most required apps for cloud computing.
-This is evident from the number of Hadoop clusters offered by cloud vendors in various businesses.
-Thus, Hadoop will reside in the cloud soon!
+This is evident from the number of clusters offered by cloud vendors in various businesses.
+Thus, it will reside in the cloud soon!

 Now you know why Hadoop is gaining so much popularity!

 The importance of Hadoop is evident from the fact that there are many global MNCs that are using Hadoop and consider it as an integral part of their functioning.
-It is a misconception that social media companies alone uses Hadoop.
+It is a misconception that social media companies alone use it.
 In fact, many other industries now use Hadoop to manage BIG DATA!

 It was Yahoo!Inc. that developed the World’s biggest application of Hadoop on February 19, 2008.
 In fact, if you’ve heard of ‘The Yahoo!
 Search Webmap’, it is a Hadoop application that runs on over 10,000 core Linux cluster and generates data that is now extensively used in each query of Yahoo!
 Web search.